Cybersex

-Cybersex, also called Internet sex, computer sex, netsex, e-sex, cybering, is a virtual sex encounter in which two or more people have long distance sex via electronic video communication (webcams, VR headsets, etc.) and other electronics (such as teledildonics) connected to a computer network.
+Cybersex, also called Internet sex, computer sex, netsex, e-sex, cybering, is a virtual sex encounter in which two or more people have long distance sex via electronic text or video communication (webcams, VR headsets, etc.) and other electronics (such as teledildonics) connected to a computer network.

 Cybersex can also mean sending each other sexually explicit messages without having sex, and simply describing a sexual experience (also known as "sexting").
 Cybersex is a sub-type of technology-mediated sexual interactions.
 In one form, this is accomplished by the participants describing their actions and responding to their chat partners in a mostly written form designed to stimulate their own sexual feelings and fantasies.
 Cybersex often includes real life masturbation.

 Environments in which cybersex takes place are not necessarily exclusively devoted to that subject, and participants in any Internet chat may suddenly receive a message of invitation.

 Non-marital, adult, consensual paid cybersex counts as illegal solicitation of prostitution and illegal prostitution in multiple US states.
 Non-consensual cybersex sometimes occurs in cybersex trafficking crimes.
 There also has been at least one rape conviction for purely virtual sexual encounters.

 Environments

 Cybersex is commonly performed in Internet chat rooms (such as IRC, talkers or web chats) and on instant messaging systems.
 It can also be performed using webcams, voice chat, or online games and/or virtual worlds like Second Life or VRChat.

 The exact definition of cybersex—specifically, whether real-life masturbation must be taking place for the online sex act to count as cybersex—is up for debate.
 It is also fairly frequent in online role-playing games, such as MUDs and MMORPGs, though community attitudes toward this activity vary greatly from game to game.
 Some online social games like Red Light Center are dedicated to cybersex and other adult behaviors.
-These online games are often called AMMORPGs.

 Cybersex may also be accomplished through the use of avatars in a multiuser software environment.
 It is often called mudsex or netsex in MUDs.
 In TinyMUD variants, particularly MUCKs, the term TinySex (TS) is very common.
+In a textual environment, good writing skills are a desirable trait in a cybersex partner.

 Though text-based cybersex has been in practice for decades, the increased popularity of webcams has raised the number of online partners using two-way video connections to "expose" themselves to each other online—giving the act of cybersex a more visual aspect.
 There are a number of popular, commercial webcam sites that allow people to openly masturbate on camera while others watch them.
 Using similar sites, couples can also perform on camera for the enjoyment of others.

 In online worlds like Second Life and via webcam-focused chat services, however, Internet sex workers engage in cybersex in exchange for both virtual and real-life currency.

+The OnlyFans internet platform, originally created in 2016 for performers to directly monetize their content and interactions, became mainstream during the 2020 COVID-19 pandemic with most of its performers monetizing cybersex.